microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-faq.md

 Because Data Connect is designed to extract large amounts of data in bulk, some overhead is incurred before the data can be extracted.
 This overhead is around 45 minutes, which means that all pipelines take at least that long regardless of the data size.
 If the initial overhead is too long for your use case, please reach out to the Microsoft Graph Data Connect team at dataconnect@microsoft.com

-Please Note: Your tenant admin needs to approve and consent within 24 hours of kicking off the pipeline.
-If the consent is not given within 24 hours, consent will expire and your will need to restart the consent process by kicking off your pipelines again.
+Please Note: Your tenant admin will need to approve and consent within 24 hours of kicking off the pipeline.
+If the consent is not given within 24 hours, it will expire and you will need to restart the consent process by kicking off your pipelines again.
 The overhead time mentioned aboved does not include time taken in consent approval.

 ## In what regions is Microsoft Graph Data Connect available?

 Microsoft Graph Data Connect is currently available in multiple regions across the following geographies: North America, Europe, Asia Pacific, United Kingdom/Great Britain, and Australia.
-Other regions will follow.
+Other regions will soon follow and will be updated promptly.

 For a list of Office to Azure regions and their mapping please refer to [Dataset, regions and sinks](https://docs.microsoft.com/en-us/graph/data-connect-datasets#regions).